-Following a series of successful albums, including Zen Arcade (1984) and New Day Rising (1985), the band signed to Warner Bros Records in 1986, becoming one of the first American underground rock bands to sign with a major record label.
+Following the prolific release of two albums in 1985 – New Day Rising and Flip Your WIg – the band signed to Warner Bros Records in 1986, becoming one of the first American underground rock bands to sign with a major record label.

-The group fell apart on the Warehouse Songs and Stories tour in 1987 after their manager David Savoy Jr committed suicide.
+The group fell apart on the tour for their album, Warehouse Songs and Stories, in 1987 after their manager David Savoy Jr committed suicide.

 Vocals, guitar, keyboards